Jobs for Ex Teachers – Careers to Make Use of Your Education Experience

 For example, education technology is a fast-paced and fast-growing field, with many companies employing former teaching professionals for consultancy, product development and IT roles.
 Real-life experience working in schools or colleges brings invaluable subject matter expertise and insight to such a company.

-Skype / Online Teaching
+Skype / Online Teaching for ex teachers

 I know, you want to get out of teaching, but not everyone that leaves school teaching actually dislikes teaching itself.
 Many ex-teachers just want to leave the current culture in the UK education system.